sofa-framework/doc/50_Contributing_To_SOFA/60_How_to_Release.md

 ## Misc

 Tricks while doing Qt Packaging:
-- (OS X) before running, to show when dylibs are loaded: $ DYLD_PRINT_LIBRARIES=1 ./runSofa
+- (OS X) before running, to show when dylibs are loaded: `DYLD_PRINT_LIBRARIES=1 ./runSofa`
-- Qt plugins are not loaded at runtime so to force Qt to print when plugins are loaded and used: $ export QT_DEBUG_PLUGINS=1
+- Qt plugins are not loaded at runtime so to force Qt to print when plugins are loaded and used: `export QT_DEBUG_PLUGINS=1`

 * * *